israelvcb/israelvcb/README.md

 ## About Me

 Hello!
-I'm a mid-level full-stack developer with extensive experience in various technologies and frameworks.
+I'm a pleno-level full-stack developer with extensive experience in various technologies and frameworks.
 My main focus is building efficient and high-quality web and mobile applications.
 I'm constantly honing my skills and learning new technologies to tackle the most challenging aspects of development.

 ## Technologies and Tools